chizy7/PinnacleMM/docs/api/reference.md

 ### OrderBookSnapshot

-Immutable snapshot of the order book at a point in time.
+Immutable snapshot of the order book at a point.

 ```cpp
 class OrderBookSnapshot {